tess-jl/aws-developer-course/notes/15_AWS_Serverless_API_Gateway_Cognito.md

 IAM Permissions
 * IAM policy auth --> attach to User or Role
 * API Gateway verifies IAM perms passed by calling the REST API
-* good to provide API access within own infastructure
+* good to provide API access within own infastructure --> security solutions for people in the actual account
 * leverages **Sig v4** capability where IAM cred are in one header and header is passed on to API Gateway -no added cost

 **Lambda Authorizer fka Custom Authorizers**
+* first need to create lambda function that does authorizing and authenticating the caller
 * uses **lambda to validate token being passed in header in req**
 * option to **cache result of auth**
 * used when have 3rd party type auth (Oauth, SAML, etc..)